SAP-samples/btp-dc-samples/docs/dox/btp-dox-ea-booster-setup.md

 ### Access subscription (optional)

 > This is an optional step.
-Use it only if you want to access the Document Information Extraction application, you've subscribed to using the **Set up account for Document Information Extraction** booster, without having to run it once again.
+Use it only if you want to access the Document AI application, you've subscribed to using the **Set up account for Document AI** booster, without having to run it once again.

-Do the following to access the Document Information Extraction application, without having to run the **Set up account for Document Information Extraction** booster once again:
+Do the following to access the Document AI application, without having to run the **Set up account for Document AI** booster once again:

 1. Close the booster **Success** dialog box.